Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ***Prohibition of defamation and undermining of presumption of innocence.***

 In addition to the convention before, media is prohibited to imply that a person (or institution) is to be regarded as guilty, although it is only accused.
-Until the juris- diction decides upon the final judgement, the principle in dubio pro reo must be respected.
+Until the jurisdiction decides upon the final judgement, the principle in dubio pro reo must be respected.
 However, if there are justified doubts about the innocence after the judgement, it can be communicated, but solely on a reasonable basis rather than defamation-like presumptions.